Physical Therapy Guide to Perthes Disease

 What Is Perthes Disease?

-During childhood, bone and tissue growth is rapid.
-In some rare cases as children grow, and for unknown reasons, the blood supply to the ball-shaped head of the femur (thigh bone) can become cut off, causing Perthes disease.
+During childhood, bone and tissue growth are rapid.
+In rare cases, as children grow and for unknown reasons, the blood supply to the ball-shaped head of the femur (thigh bone) can become cut off, causing Perthes disease.
 This loss of blood supply affects bone growth and can cause the developing bone to lose its round shape where it connects to the hip socket.

 Over time and with treatment, blood vessels regrow into the femoral head, which leads to healing and reshaping.
 But the healing process is slow, and the femoral head is weakened in the process.
-In some cases, the bone can become permanently deformed and result in hip disorders in adulthood, such as osteoarthritis.
+In some cases, the bone can become permanently deformed.
+This can result in hip disorders in adulthood, such as osteoarthritis.
 Early diagnosis and treatment of Perthes disease are vital to ensure long-term health.

 There are four stages in Perthes disease:

 Stage 1: Necrosis.
 Bone cells die during this initial stage.
-Your child may limp or avoid putting weight on the affected leg, especially if they have been very active.
+Your child may limp or avoid putting weight on the affected leg, especially after being very active.
 They may complain of hip, thigh, or knee pain and resist moving their hip.
 These symptoms usually occur without an obvious injury or incident.
 The initial stage may last several months.

 Stage 3: Reossification/healing.
 Stronger bone begins to develop through a process called reossification.
-At this stage the head of the femur begins to reform.
-Ideally it returns to a normal rounded shape that allows for unrestricted movement in the hip socket.
+At this stage, the head of the femur begins to reform.
+Ideally, it returns to a normal, rounded shape, allowing unrestricted movement in the hip socket.
 This is usually the longest stage of healing and can take up to a few years.

 Stage 4: Residual/healed.
-Once the bone has healed, the shape of the femoral head determines how well the joint moves and how a child functions doing everyday activities and sports.
-Ideally, the head will be very close to its original round shape, but this depends on many factors.
-The main factor is the age of the child at start of the disease.
+Once the bone has healed, the shape of the femoral head determines how well the joint moves and how well a child functions in everyday activities and sports.
+Whether the head retains close to its original round shape depends on many factors.
+The main factor is the child's age at the start of the disease.

 Signs and Symptoms

-The first signs of Perthes disease may be limping and hip pain; however, some children also feel pain in the knee.
+The first signs of Perthes disease may include limping and hip or knee pain.
 If your child shows any of the following signs or symptoms, see a doctor or physical therapist for an evaluation:

 - Limping that lasts for several days, without a known cause or injury.
-This is most often one of the first complaints noted by parents.
+This is often one of the first complaints parents note.
 Increased activity (a long hike, running, or sports competition) may make limping worse.

 - Pain on the top of the thigh, in the groin area, or in the knee.
 This is usually the next symptom reported.
 Limping may increase and your child may complain of pain when walking.